 We apply advanced modeling techniques to novel data sources in order to predict and detect outbreaks and other public health trends, especially during times of great uncertainty such as epidemics or large public events

 The Prediction of Patient Placement (POPP) system aims to improve the flow of patients through the Emergency Department (ED) and hospital, by providing decision makers with real-time predictions of future patient disposition.
 POPP bridges predictive analytics to the point of care.
 We apply computer models on live data extracted from the Electronic Health Records to forecast not only what patients currently need, but what will they need in the near future - facilitating a smarter and more efficient use of resources.
 Building upon our predictive models we developed a Dashboard.
+POPP was awarded a 2019 Microsoft for Healthcare Innovation Award in the category Optimize Clinical Operational Effectiveness & Improve Outcomes.

 Apache clinical Text Analysis and Knowledge Extraction System (cTAKES) is a widely used, open source and free tool for clinical natural language processing (NLP).
 Unlike general purpose NLP tools, cTAKES is specialized for clinical texts, incorporating Unified Medical Language System (UMLS) resources for finding medical concepts and packaged with machine learning models trained on gold standard clinical texts.
 Apache cTAKES has NLP use that extends beyond clinical care.
 Apache cTAKES became the first and only top-level Apache Software Foundation biomedical informatics software in 2013.
 In 2019, Apache cTAKES was named one of the 20 most influential Apache projects.